Kid Elberfeld: New York Highlanders: 1903–1909

-Elbefeld was with the Highlanders from 1903 to 1909.
-During that time, he broke the .300 mark only once, batting .306 in 1906.
+Elberfeld was with the Highlanders from 1903 to 1909.
+During that time, he hit above .300 only once, batting .306 in 1906.
 Nevertheless, he was considered an integral part of the Highlanders teams, contributing in many small ways.
 For example, on May 20, 1907, Elberfeld stole home twice in the same game, the first American League player to accomplish that feat.

-Elberfield would become the second Yankee captain after Clark Griffith.
-He would hold the captaincy from 1906 through 1908.
-In late June 1908, New York manager Clark Griffith resigned, and Elberfeld took over as the manager.
-The Highlanders finished the 1908 season, Elberfeld's only season as a Major League manager, in last place having gone 27–71 (a .276 winning percentage) under Elberfeld.
+Elberfield became the second Yankees captain after Clark Griffith.
+He held the captaincy from 1906 through 1908.
+In late June 1908, Griffith resigned as manager, and Elberfeld replaced him.
+The Highlanders finished the 1908 season, Elberfeld's only season as a major league manager, in last place, with a 27–71 won-loss record (a .276 winning percentage) under Elberfeld.

 Washington Senators and Brooklyn Robins: 1910–1914

-In December 1909, Elberfeld was sold to the Washington Senators for $5,000 ($ in current dollar terms).
+In December 1909, Elberfeld was sold to the Washington Senators for $5,000 ($ in today's dollar).
 He played two seasons for the Senators before being released.
 He signed with Montgomery in the Southern League, where he befriended a young Casey Stengel.
-According to Stengel biographer Maury Allen in his 1979 book, "'You Could Look It Up: The Life of Casey Stengel'", Elberfeld was generous with his time and his wisdom.
+According to Stengel biographer Maury Allen in his 1979 book, "You Could Look It Up: The Life of Casey Stengel", Elberfeld was generous with his time and his wisdom.
 The grizzled veteran and the 22-year-old youngster sat together on trains, roomed together in hotels, dined together in restaurants, shared thoughts on the bench and talked for hours about baseball.
 On September 15, 1912, Stengel was called up to Brooklyn.
-Elberfeld threw a farewell party for Stengel, ordering him to buy a new suit ("You gotta dress like a big leaguer before they believe you are one", Elberfeld said) for $22.00, and a new suitcase for $17.50.
-After a long night of drinking, Elberfeld walked with Stengel to the train station, and advised Stengel: "Keep your ears open and your mouth shut up there."
+Elberfeld threw a farewell party for Stengel, ordering him to buy a new suit ("You gotta dress like a big leaguer before they believe you are one", Elberfeld said) for $22 and a new suitcase for $17.50.
+After a night of drinking, Elberfeld walked with Stengel to the train station and advised Stengel: "Keep your ears open and your mouth shut up there."
 Stengel went on to be known as much for his mouth as for his baseball talent.

-Elberfeld returned briefly to the Major Leagues in 1914, where he played with the Brooklyn Robins.
+Elberfeld returned briefly to the major leagues in 1914 with the Brooklyn Robins, batting .226 in 30 games.